TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         create: yes
         update: yes

+    nics.*.allowed_dhcp_cids:

+        This specifies which DHCP Client Identifiers outbound DHCP packets are allowed to use.
+By default, when no Client Identifiers are listed, and nics.*.ips includes "dhcp" or "addrconf", all DHCP Client Identifiers are permitted.
+Client Identifiers are specified as a string of pairs of hexadecimal characters beginning with the prefix "0x".

+        type: array (of even-lengthed hexadecimal strings beginning with "0x")
+        vmtype: OS,LX,KVM
+        listable: yes (see above)
+        create: yes
+        update: yes

     nics.*.dhcp_server:

         With this property set to true, this VM will be able to operate as a